angelomilan/ethereum-guides/GPU-cloud_mining.md

 LET THE ETHEREUM FORUM GUYS NOW WHEN COMPLETE

-_by A.Milan and M.Terzi with the precious support of @paul_bxd and @jesus666_
+_by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

 This step by step tutorial is easy to follow.
 It is as easy as copy / pasting.
 Try to understand step by step what you are doing.
 If you do not, it does not really matter as long as you follow the instructions properly.
-If you have any questions, please contact @angelomilan or @terzim
+If you have any questions, please contact @angelomilan or @terzim.

-## Problem:
+## Problem
 I want to mine Ether, but I do not want to use my machine and I do not want to invest on new hardware and pay thousand dollar electricity bills.

 ## Solution: **cloud mining** aka using Amazon’s cloud servers.